 Alternative (Indirect Method):

-If you prefer not to use sp_rename
+If you prefer not to use sp_rename, you can:

 - Add a new column with the desired name.